BU-NU-CLOUD-SP16/Automated-Release-Notes/README.md

  * Add TeamCity distribution path variable, with Name:TeamCityDistribution and Path:Teamcity home directory.
  * To build the plugin build plugin-zip which you will find here : Build -> Build Artifacts -> plugin-zip
  * Once plugin-zip artifact is built, you will have a zip file generated in the folder where you extracted the Automated-Release-Notes-master.zip  in Automated-Release-Notes-master\out\artifacts\plugin_zip .
- * Upload the ARNPlugin.zip file in Teamcity as a plugin, add a build step with ARNRunner and run the build.
+ * Upload the ARNPlugin.zip file in Teamcity as a plugin, logout and restart Teamcity server from local services.
+ * Once Teamcity server is restarted,go to your project in teamcity then go to Edit Project settings and click on Build inside the Build Configurations.
+The Build configuration settings will now open, click on Build steps and then add build step.
+ * Choose ARN runner as your 'Runner Type', give a step name and set a criteria to execute step.
+For 'File Path relative to Checkout Directory' choose a Folder name where you want the release notes to be generated.This file will be generated in TeamCity\buildAgent\work\b004cef6b01bb948 once you run the build successfully.
+Provide appropriate VSTS url,username and password.
+Select the release notes file format ie. doc,pdf or text type.
+Enter format string, for more information on format string click on the button 'information about format string', disable ad blocker or pop-up blocker if the button doesn't function.
+ * Save the build step configuration and run the build.

 # In this repo you will find
 * TeamCity server and agent plugin bundle.